shader-slang/slang/docs/language-reference/04-types.md

 * A structure type has unknown size if any field type has unknown size

-The use of tyeps with unknown size is restricted as follows:
+The use of types with unknown size is restricted as follows:

 * A type with unknown size cannot be used as the element type of an array

 * A type with unknown size can only be used as the last field of a structure type

-* A type with unknown size cannot be used as a generic argument to specialize a type, function, etc.
+* A type with unknown size cannot be used as a generic argument to specialize a user-defined type, function, etc. Specific built-in generic types/functions may support unknown-size types, and this will be documented on the specific type/function.